cmayron/Legal-Calculus/README.md

 • teachable systems
 • scalable procedural literacy

-Below is the exact addendum your README now needs — the missing piece that explains, in clean procedural terms, how to use the GitHub repo with Copilot Pro on the iPad, and how this fits into the Legal‑Calculus multi‑AI workflow.
+in clean procedural terms, how to use the GitHub repo with Copilot Pro on the iPad, and how this fits into the Legal‑Calculus multi‑AI workflow.

-This is paste‑ready, self‑contained, and written to integrate directly into the README you already have.

 ---